Exploring Midcentury Modern Design: The Power of Basic Shapes

 One of the most common basic shapes used in midcentury modern design is the rectangle.
 Rectangular shapes are used in a variety of ways, such as in the form of a simple coffee table or a sleek, geometric sofa.
 The clean lines of a rectangle create a sense of order and balance, making it a popular choice for furniture and other design elements.

 Another basic shape commonly used in midcentury modern design is the circle.
 Circles are often used as a counterpoint to the rectangles, adding a sense of movement and fluidity to a design.
 For example, a round coffee table or a circular mirror can add visual interest to a room.
+White frosted glass ball light fixtures are a definite example of the use of circles in Mid-Century Modern Style.

 The triangle is also a basic shape that is used in midcentury modern design.
 Triangles can be found in various forms such as in the shape of a side table or a lamp.
 The triangle can also be used as an accent shape to add visual interest to a design.